Jpearson6/Jpearson6/README.md

 - 🌱 I’m currently learning **React, C++ Game Development**

-- 👨‍💻 All of my projects are available at [github.com/jpearson6](github.com/jpearson6)

 - 💬 Ask me about **Competitive fps E-sports**

 - 📫 How to reach me **Jpearson.dev@gmail.com**